Prompting GPT-3 To Be Reliable: Introduction

 \section{Introduction}

-NLP is dominated by large language models (LLMs)---pretrained on large, unlabeled text data with a language modeling objective---that are then used for downstream tasks~\citep{BERT,GPT3,FM}.
-Scaling the model and data size brings consistent gains on downstream tasks~\citep{Scaling,BIG-Bench}, allowing what some call emergent abilities~\citep{Wei2022EmergentAO}.
-These emergent behaviors are accomplished through prompting---a crafted, natural language text to shape predictions or offer relevant information without expensive supervised data or repeated re-training.
-Among all the existing LLMs, GPT-3~\citep{GPT3} is particularly popular due to its flexibility and ease of use from the OpenAI API.~\footnote{\url{https://openai.com/api/}}
+NLP is dominated by large language models (LLMs) --- pretrained on large, unlabeled text data --- that are then used for downstream tasks~\citep{BERT,GPT3}.
+Scaling the model and data size often brings gains on downstream tasks~\citep{Scaling,BIG-Bench}, allowing what some call emergent abilities~\citep{Wei2022EmergentAO}.
+These emergent behaviors are accomplished through prompting---a crafted, natural language text to shape predictions or offer relevant information without expensive supervised data.
+Among all the existing LLMs, GPT-3~\citep{GPT3} is particularly popular due to its flexibility and ease of use from the OpenAI API~\footnote{By default, we use the \textsc{code-davinci-002} model (also known as Codex or GPT 3.5) in our experiments unless otherwise specified, because our preliminary results show that this is the most accurate model on most NLP datasets we tried. }.

-Empirical studies investigate GPT-3 on specific tasks such as mathematical reasoning~\citep{Hendrycks2021MeasuringMP}, multi-hop reasoning~\citep{Wei2022ChainOT,Kojima2022LargeLM}, and code generation~\citep{Codex}.
+Existing empirical studies investigate GPT-3 on specific tasks such as mathematical reasoning~\citep{Hendrycks2021MeasuringMP}, multi-hop reasoning~\citep{Wei2022ChainOT,Kojima2022LargeLM}, and code generation~\citep{Codex}.
 However, rising numbers on these evaluations do not ensure LLM \emph{reliability}.
-For example, LLMs (including GPT-3) produce biased~\citep{Lucy2021GenderAR} or privacy-leaking~\citep{Carlini2021ExtractingTD} generations, false statements~\citep{Lin2022TruthfulQAMH}, and outdated information~\citep{Chen2021ADF,Kasai2022RealTimeQW}.
-Deploying such a model in the real world, especially in high-stakes settings, could result in catastrophic harm~\citep{Amodei2016ConcretePI,Weidinger2021EthicalAS}.
-Therefore, it is crucial to systematically assess and improve model reliability; and this work focuses on the widely used GPT-3 models.~\footnote{By default, we use the \textsc{code-davinci-002} model in our experiments unless otherwise specified.
-This choice is because our preliminary results show that this is the best-performing model on most NLP datasets we have tried, and more closely represents the state-of-the-art few-shot model.}
+For example, LLMs (including GPT-3) produce biased~\citep{Lucy2021GenderAR} generations, false statements~\citep{Lin2022TruthfulQAMH}, and outdated information~\citep{Chen2021ADF,Kasai2022RealTimeQW}.
+Deploying such models in the real world could result in catastrophic harm.

+In the context of prompting LLMs, several previous works have explored their reliability.
+For example, in the release reports of GPT-3~\citep{GPT3}, OPT~\citep{Zhang2022OPTOP}, Gopher~\citep{Rae2021ScalingLM} and PaLM~\citep{Chowdhery2022PaLMSL}, there are dedicated experiments evaluating these LLMs' representational bias and toxicity.
+Another line of work has evaluated calibration~\citep{Lin2022TeachingMT,Kadavath2022LanguageM} of prompting-based LLMs on math questions or multiple-choice questions.
+We differ from these prior works in two key aspects: ($i$) We perform a more comprehensive study of four core facets of reliability, serving as a meta-analysis. ($ii$) We focus particularly on finding prompting strategies that are effective under these reliability facets, rather than just evaluating intrinsic model characteristics (Figure~\ref{fig:Fig1}).